-Board chooses new building scenario for Schaersvoorde Slingelaan
+Council chooses new construction scenario for Schaersvoorde Slingelaan

-The Municipal Executive of Aalten chooses new construction as a future-proof solution for the Schaersvoorde building on the Slingelaan.
-Research shows that the costs for temporary housing and relocation with renovation are so high that new construction is much more attractive.
-New construction offers the chance to realize a modern school building that meets the requirements of our time and the school's vision.
-Where the new school building can be located will be carefully examined in the coming period.
+The Municipal Executive of Aalten has opted for new construction as a future-proof solution for the Schaersvoorde building on Slingelaan.
+Research shows that the costs of temporary accommodation and relocation during renovation are so high that new construction is much more attractive.
+New construction offers the opportunity to create a modern school building that meets today's requirements and the school's vision.
+The location of the new school building will be carefully examined in the coming period.

 Before a site is chosen and a design process can begin, the college is asking the City Council for credit for follow-up research.
 This will include investigating possible locations and filling the new building.